seekwhencer/vlc-deck/readme.md

 * watch video web streams with VLC
 * watch files from disk with VLC
-* use a USB Infrared Control to switch Channels
+* use a USB Infrared Control to switch Channels ( IN PROGRESS, NOT INCLUDED )

 *Matthias Kallenbach, Spring 2017*